awsdocs/aws-cdk-guide/v2/cli.md

   aws_secret_access_key=je7MtGbClwBF/2Zp9Utk/h3yCo8nvbEXAMPLEKEY
   ```

 Always add named profiles to both the `config` and `credentials` files\.
-The AWS CDK Toolkit does not fall back to using the region in the `[default]` section when the specified named profile is not found in the `config` file, as some other AWS tools do\.
+The AWS CDK Toolkit doesn't fall back to using the Region in the `[default]` section when the specified named profile is not found in the `config` file\.
+However, some other AWS tools do\.

 **Important**
-Do not name a profile `default`: that is, do not use a `[profile default]` section in either `config` or `credentials`\.
+Do not name a profile `default`\.
+That is, do not use a `[profile default]` section in either `config` or `credentials`\.

 **Note**
-Although the AWS CDK uses credentials from the same sources files as other AWS tools and SDKs, including the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), it may behave slightly differently from these tools\.
-See [Setting credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials.html) for complete details on setting up credentials for the AWS SDK for JavaScript, which the AWS CDK uses under the hood\.
+The AWS CDK uses credentials from the same sources files as other AWS tools and SDKs, including the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)\.
+However, the AWS CDK might behave somewhat differently from these tools\.
+It uses the AWS SDK for JavaScript under the hood\.
+For complete details on setting up credentials for the AWS SDK for JavaScript, see [Setting credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials.html)\.

 You may optionally use the `--role-arn` \(or `-r`\) option to specify the ARN of an IAM role that should be used for deployment\.
 This role must be assumable by the AWS account being used\.

 ## Specifying the app command<a name="cli-app-command"></a>

 Many features of the CDK Toolkit require one or more AWS CloudFormation templates be synthesized, which in turn requires running your application\.
-Since the AWS CDK supports programs written in a variety of languages, it uses a configuration option to specify the exact command necessary to run your app\.
+The AWS CDK supports programs written in a variety of languages\.
+Therefore, it uses a configuration option to specify the exact command necessary to run your app\.
 This option can be specified in two ways\.

-First, and most commonly, it can be specified using the `app` key inside the file `cdk.json`, which is in the main directory of your AWS CDK project\.
+First, and most commonly, it can be specified using the `app` key inside the file `cdk.json`\.
+This is in the main directory of your AWS CDK project\.
 The CDK Toolkit provides an appropriate command when creating a new project with `cdk init`\.
 Here is the `cdk.json` from a fresh TypeScript project, for instance\.

 ```
 {